-While the announcement referred to environmental goods, building on a list of products previously agreed upon by APEC, it also highlighted clean energy technologies and called for “a future oriented agreement able to address other issues in the sector”, thereby leaving room for other areas such as services and non-tariff barriers to be included later.
-The agreement also aims to apply the Most Favoured Nation (MFN) principal of extending tariff concessions all WTO members, even if they have not taken part in the negotiations.
+While the announcement referred to environmental goods, building on a list of products previously agreed upon by APEC, it also highlighted clean energy technologies and called for “a future oriented agreement able to address other issues in the sector,” thereby leaving room for other areas such as services and non-tariff barriers to be included later.
+The agreement also aims to apply the MFN principal of extending tariff concessions to all WTO Members, even if they have not taken part in the negotiations.

-The envisioned agreement, known as the Environmental Goods Agreement (EGA), is exactly in line with what ICTSD has proposed over the past few years under the name “Sustainable Energy Trade Agreement” (SETA) – an initially plurilateral trade agreement, adopting the Most Favoured Nation (MFN) principle, addressing tariffs on goods in a first step, before eventually turning to services and non-tariff barriers in a second step.
+The envisioned agreement, known as the Environmental Goods Agreement (EGA), is exactly in line with what ICTSD has proposed over the past few years under the name “Sustainable Energy Trade Agreement” (SETA) – an initially plurilateral trade agreement, adopting the MFN principle, addressing tariffs on goods in a first step, before eventually turning to services and non-tariff barriers in a second step.

-ICTSD developed the elements of a SETA through in-depth research, exploring various areas for reform including tariffs, services, standards, government procurement, subsidies, and local content requirements.
-The findings informed and supported policymakers and stakeholders in carefully targeted policy dialogues, including in capitals and various fora such as the WTO, Global Green Growth Forum, the Global Green Growth Summit, the Clean Energy Ministerial, APEC, the UNFCCC and the World Energy Congress.
+ICTSD developed the elements of the SETA through in-depth research, exploring various areas for reform including tariffs, services, standards, government procurement, subsidies, and local content requirements.
+The findings informed and supported policymakers and stakeholders in carefully targeted policy dialogues, including in capitals and various forums such as the WTO, the Global Green Growth Forum, the Global Green Growth Summit, the Clean Energy Ministerial, APEC, the UNFCCC and the World Energy Congress.
 In addition, ICTSD carried out a range of bilateral consultations, which were especially valuable in the months preceding January’s announcement.